daveschudel/Fedora-KDE/README.md

 Check out https://develop.kde.org/develop for a good introduction to KDE/Qt development.

-If you're interested in working on KDE itself check out the Fedora KDE SIG at [https://fedoraproject.org/wiki/SIGs/KDE](https://fedoraproject.org/wiki/SIGs/KDE)<br><br>
+If you're interested in working it check out the Fedora KDE SIG at [https://fedoraproject.org/wiki/SIGs/KDE](https://fedoraproject.org/wiki/SIGs/KDE)<br><br>

 # 13) Ham Radio

 I'm a ham radio operator (K5SGC) and I've been able to get most of the ham radio software I need to run working correctly in Fedora.
-Much of it runs under Wine.
+Much of it runs under Wine but there is a good amount that runs native in Linux.

 [Ham Radio Setup](./hamradio.md)